netxms/netxms-doc/admin/appendix.rst

 Parameters:
     1. Queue ID or key

-Number of messages in provided message queue.
+Number of messages in given message queue.

 System.MsgQueue.RecvTime(*)